 Some companies use software to scan resumes before a human sees them.

-To make your resume suitable:
+To make your resume suitable for the software:

-- Do not use images or complicated designs
+- Do not use images or complicated designs on your resume.

 10. Review Before Sending

-Use a proper file name like:
+Use a file name, like this:

 “Your_name_Resume.pdf”